armanriazi/typescript-all-in-one/workspace/TypeScript.md

  **JavaScript is an interpreted language**, and as such has benefits but also drawbacks. **Interpreted languages do not have a compilation step** and therefore can’t check that all code written has no minor mistakes in spelling or syntax before it is actually run. *TypeScript is a strongly typed, object-oriented language that uses a compiler to generate JavaScript.
 The compiler will identify errors within the code base even before it is run in an interpreter.*

+ slowly start to rename js files into a ts file.
+The **strict typing** syntax is also known as **syntactic sugar**, which can be sprinkled on top of any JavaScript code as and when we please.
+The `class` keyword in TypeScript, similar to JavaScript, is often referred to as syntactic sugar.
+It was introduced in ECMAScript 2015 (ES6) to offer a more familiar syntax for creating and working with objects in a class-based manner.
+However, it's important to note that TypeScript, being a superset of JavaScript, ultimately compiles down to JavaScript, which remains prototype-based at its core.

 # TypeScript Features
 TypeScript can compile code to any released version of JavaScript since ECMAScript 3 (1999).
 This means that TypeScript can transpile code from the latest JavaScript features to older versions, a process known as Downleveling.
 This allows the usage of modern JavaScript while maintaining maximum compatibility with older runtime environments.